-Class Hours: 3 Lecture D9.
-Prerequisite: ENG 51A or equivalent.
+Class Hours: 3 Lecture, D9

 Psychology 5 is the study of behavior and experience in terms of genetics, evolution and physiology of the nervous system.
 Physiological, genetic, evolutionary and functional explanations of behavior will be explored.
 (AA, CSU, UC)

 LAW AND PSYCHOLOGY (3)